 - External failure costs, which result from defects that actually reach customers.

-Measuring cost of quality helps an organization determine the potential savings from implementing process improvements.
+Measuring the cost of quality helps an organization determine the potential savings from implementing process improvements.

 5. Return Material Authorizations (RMAs) and Returns